We have new advice for anyone having their boat examined in the time of COVID-19

 Make arrangements in advance

-You can book an examination up to (but not exceeding) two months before your old certificate; or RCD Declaration of Conformity 4-year deadline runs out; or the Annex IIIa first year anniversary.
+You can book an examination up to (but not exceeding) two months before your old BSS certification runs out (or RCD Declaration of Conformity recognition for licensing purposes).

 This means you do not lose any of the full four-year, or one-year validity of the existing document as relevant.

 We recommend taking advantage of this facility, because if your boat fails for any reason, you will still have some time to put things right.

 The BSS calls this process forward dating - the full detail is here Advance Booking of Examinations

 It is a good idea to contact an examiner well in advance of needing to get your boat licensed, registered or take up a mooring.